Chapter 15

 “No,” said Lina-2.

-“That looks like sod,” said Lina-2.
+“Looks like sod,” said Lina-2.
 “Or a beaver dam?”

 “We would’ve seen them upstream,” said Tippi, who’d never heard of beavers.

-Manifesting a full-body death mask, the shark jawed the clumps.
+Manifesting a full-body death mask, the shark jawed a clump: it broke into chunks, filling the river with a cryptic pemmican.

-Tippi peered into the moat, and the smell got in her eyes: the noisome substance was interwoven with a hard white stone.
+Interwoven in the noisome substance was a white stone.

 Lina-2 didn’t answer.